oxfordinternetinstitute/oxonfair/README.md

 ### Minimal install

 Download the source of OxonFair and in the source directory run:

     pip install -e .

 By default, this will only install the necessary dependencies sklearn; pandas; and numpy.
-You will not be able to load datasets, without install `ucimlrepo`, and will have to install `matplotlib` to plot.
+You will not be able to load datasets, without installing `ucimlrepo`, and will have to install `matplotlib` to plot.

 ### Full install for running the test suite

 Download the source of OxonFair and in the source directory run:

     pip install -e .\[tests\]

+You probably don't want to install this unless you're looking to modify the codebase.

+## Examples

 Now run the [Example Notebook](examples/quickstart_autogluon.ipynb) or try some of the example below.

 For scikit/XGBoost, see [sklearn.md](./sklearn.md) and the [Example Notebook](examples/quickstart_xgboost.ipynb)

-For pytorch, see a toy example on [adult](./examples/pytorch_minimal_demo.ipynb) and for computer vision, this [Example Notebook](examples/quickstart_DeepFairPredictor_computer_vision.ipynb)
+For pytorch, see a toy example on [adult](./examples/pytorch_minimal_demo.ipynb) and for computer vision, this [Example Notebook](./examples/quickstart_DeepFairPredictor_computer_vision.ipynb)

 More demo notebooks are present in the [examples folder](./examples/README.md).